Canadian

 perspective as well.
 Besides being messy and smelly, they’re

-have a high tendency to recur.
-So there are few doctors or nurses
+regularly.
+And they have a high tendency to recur.
+So there are

-who specialize in ulcerations, or like to deal with them.
+few doctors or nurses who specialize in ulcerations, or like to deal

-The result is that wounds are often managed inappropriately, or are
+The result is that wounds are often managed inappropriately, or are otherwise given insufficient attention.

-As an example, if a patient with an ulceration presents to a typical family
+As an example, if a patient with an ulceration presents to a typical family physician, a walk-in clinic, or an ER, the most common treatment is to apply a bandage and to prescribe

-a bandage and to prescribe antibiotics.
-Antibiotics, however, kill bacteria;
+antibiotics.
+Antibiotics, however, kill bacteria; they do

-antibiotics are not appropriate for wounds that are not infected, and patients
+for wounds that are not infected, and patients wounds

 Other times patients are referred from one physician to the next,

-to home nursing, for tests of various sorts--often with no one
+to home nursing, for tests of various sorts--often with no one physician taking real ownership of the patient's wound.

 You'll see some examples of wounds on this site that have